Flotype/now/readme.md

 Now that you have NowJS, try the NowJS [User Manual](http://nowjs.com/doc) and [Quick Chat Example](http://nowjs.com/guide)

 Have more questions?
+Please contact us:
+Email: team@nowjs.com
-You can reach us in #nowjs on freenode
+IRC: #nowjs on freenode
+Twitter: @NowJSTeam